sauddy/GRINN/README.md

-# GRINN (Gravity Informed Neural Network): An astrophysics code using Physics Informed Neural Network to study the evolution of the cosmos.
+# GRINN (Gravity Informed Neural Network): An astrophysics code using Physics Informed Neural Networks to study hydrodynamical systems.

 We solve hydrodynamical equations including self-gravitating using Physics Informed Neural Networks.
-We study Jeans instability in self-gravitating gas in star-forming molecular clouds
+We study Jeans instability in self-gravitating gas in star-forming molecular clouds.

 PINNs solution showing the time evolution of the sound wave in molecular gas